-6. Information Sharing
+10. Information Sharing

 Sharing information is an intrinsic part of a professional's role whilst working at The Children's Trust.
 The decision about how much information to share, with whom and when, can have a profound impact.
-It could ensure that a child receives the right services at the right time and prevent a need from becoming more acute and difficult to meet.
+It could ensure that a child or vulnerable adult receives the right services at the right time and prevent a need from becoming more acute and difficult to meet.
 At the other end of the spectrum it could be the difference between life and death.
-Poor or non-existent information sharing is a factor repeatedly flagged up as an issue in Serious Case Reviews carried out following the death of, or serious injury to, a child.
-Fears about sharing information cannot be allowed to stand in the way of the need to safeguard and promote the welfare of children at risk of abuse or neglect.
-No practitioner should therefore assume that someone else will pass on information which may be critical to keeping a child safe.
+Poor or non-existent information sharing is a factor repeatedly flagged up as an issue in Child Safeguarding Practice Case Reviews carried out following the death of, or serious injury to, a child.
+Fears about sharing information cannot be allowed to stand in the way of the need to safeguard and promote the welfare of children and vulnerable adults at risk of abuse or neglect.
+No practitioner should therefore assume that someone else will pass on information which may be critical to keeping a child or vulnerable adult safe.

-7. Recruitment
+11. Recruitment